equwal/LispBrain/README.md

 # Lisp Fuck
 A brainfuck interpreter written in Common Lisp.
-Has only been tested on SBCL.
+Has only been tested on SBCL on Linux.
 Any testing information on other systems is much appreciated.

 #Brainfuck
 Brainfuck is an esoteric programming language that works on a theoretical byte tape.
 The commands are: